oxfordmmm/gpas_local_db/User acceptance Testing/user_acceptance_testing.md

   - [ ] comment
 - [ ] Enter two rows with the same 'code', not already in the database.
 You should get a message for the first stating that it does not exist, and a message for the second saying it does exist.

-### For the Specimens worksheet try entering and uploading:
+### For the Specimens worksheet try entering and uploading

 - [ ] Blank and valid values for the mandatory cells in combination.
 If one of the mandatory cells is blank you should get an error.
 The mandatory columns are:
   - [ ] owner_site